Emirates Culture, Traditions, and Visa Guide 2026: Experience the True Essence of the Emirates

 Religious Harmony and Respect for All Faiths

-Islam, specifically Sunni Islam, is the official religion of the UAE and influences social norms, laws, and daily life.
-However, the UAE is also a beacon of religious tolerance in the Middle East.
+Islam, specifically Sunni Islam, is the official religion of the Emirates and influences social norms, laws, and daily life.
+However, the Emirates is also a beacon of religious tolerance in the Middle East.
 Citizens and expatriates freely practice religions like Christianity, Hinduism, Sikhism, and Buddhism, with churches and temples located in major cities.

 Visitors must respect local faiths.
 Distributing religious materials or attempting to convert Muslims is prohibited by law.
 However, carrying personal religious texts (like the Bible or Gita) is allowed for personal use.

-Major Islamic Holidays in the UAE (2026 Update)
+Major Islamic Holidays in the Emirates (2026 Update)

 The Islamic calendar follows lunar months, so exact dates vary yearly.
 Major holidays in 2026 include:

-Social Structure and Family Life in the UAE
+Social Structure and Family Life in the Emirates

 The Emirati Way of Life